Why Do Computers Slow Down Over Time?

 Remember the awe you felt when you turned on your new computer and it loaded in a flash?
 Your computer was the envy of your friends and you weren’t afraid to bathe in that glory.
 Button on, ready to go, those were the days!

 After a year or two though, it doesn’t seem to be quite as zippy…no, you’re not imagining it.
 It really has slowed down, not just in comparison to newer models and your expectations…There’s a measurable drop in speed and power that has nothing to do with worn out parts.
-The good news is a little maintenance can have that baby cruising at top speed again.
-Let’s take a leisurely walk through the system and spot the culprits:
+The good news is a little maintenance can have your computer cruising at top speed again.

 Start-up applications: It’s super convenient to have Skype start automatically and your anti-virus too.
 In fact, many of the applications starting themselves with the computer are essential to your experience.
 But some of them are getting a little too ‘helpful’.